ghimire/homebrew-minikube-ingress-dns/README.md

 ```

 ## Cleaning Up
-If installed using Homebrew,
+If installed with Homebrew,
 ```
 $ cd $(brew --prefix minikube-ingress-dns)/etc/minikube-ingress-dns
 ```

-If installed using git clone,
+If installed with `git clone`,
 ```
 cd /path/to/minikube-ingress-dns
 ```